stephaniecortez/stephaniecortez/README.md

 - 👋 Hi, I’m @stephaniecortez
 - 👀 I’m interested in learning, creating, self-improvement, and free coffee
 - 🌱 I’m currently learning how to be a great Data Analyst
-- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ¿?
+- 📫 Anyone can leave a comment her, just be respectful
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact:
+- ⚡ Fun fact: I'm a big Potterhead since I was 9 years old.

 <!---
 stephaniecortez/stephaniecortez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.